-3.1 Selected Owner status
+3.1 Selected owner status

-- 3.1.1 Dog owners who meet the following criteria may apply to Council to have "Selected Owner" status: - (a) No dog owned by them in the last two years has: - (i) Been impounded, chasedchased, or returned home by a Council Animal control officer, or - (ii) Been the subject of any bona-fide complaint. - (b) The dog owner has not received been issued with formal warnings, infringement notices or been prosecuted for offences against the Act from Council in the last two years by the Council or any other Territorial Authority. - (c) The owner has been a registered dog owner who has resided within the Waitaki District for at least one year.
-An exemption to this may be made for dogs transferring from another district where written evidence has been provided from the relevant local authority that this status or similar was held previously. - (d) The dog/s is not classified as Dangerous. - (e) The dog/s is not classified as Menacing by breed.as a result of any observed or reported behaviour of the dog - (f) The owner's property is suitably fenced and gated to ensure it is dog-proof.dogs are confined within the property. - (g) The owner's section size is appropriate for the number and size of the dog/s. - (h) All dog(s) owned or kept by the owner have been registered, keptkept, and controlled in accordance with the Act and the current Council Dog Control Bylaw. - (i) All dog registration fees have been paid for the past two years by due date, being 1 July. - (j) The dog/s is micro-chipped (excluding working dogs). - (k) Any information regarding the purchase of, death, salesale, or transfer of dogs to and from the applicant's property, including movement of any pups born on the premises, shall continue to be notified in writing to the Council within one month. - (I) Any change of residential address shall be notified in writing to the Council within one month.
-14 days. - (m) Any faecal matter (droppings) deposited by the applicant's dog(s) in any public place or on any land other than that occupied by the applicant will be removed appropriately and deposited in a suitable receptacle. - (nm) The applicant understands that any breach of the Selected Owner status conditions will may lead to the immediate result in cancellation of their privileges under this Policy.
-The owner may appeal such a decision to Council within 7 days. - (en) The applicant can demonstrate an understanding of the current Waitaki District Dog Control Bylaw, including the need for all dogs to be on-lead in public areas unless in a specified off-lead area.

-- 3.1.2 All applications for selected owner status permit-will require a site assessment by a Council Animal control officerManagement Officer. - 3.1.3 Council Animal Management control staffOfficers reserve the right to make a property inspection when re-assessing any application for permit.
+- 3.1.1 Dog owners who meet the following criteria may apply to Council to have "Selected owner" status: - (a) No dog owned by them in the last two years has: - i.
+Been impounded, chased or returned home by a Council Animal control officer, or - ii.
+Been the subject of any bona-fide complaint. - (b) The dog owner has not received infringement notices from Council in the last two years. - (c) The owner has been a registered dog owner who has resided within the Waitaki District for at least one year.
+An exemption to this may be made for dogs transferring from another district where written evidence has been provided from the relevant local authority that this status or similar was held previously. - (d) The dog/s is not classified as Dangerous. - (e) The dog/s is not classified as Menacing by breed. - (f) The owner's property is suitably fenced and gated to ensure it is dog-proof. - (g) The owner's section size is appropriate for the number and size of the dog/s. - (h) All dog(s) owned or kept by the owner have been registered, kept and controlled in accordance with the Act and the current Council Dog Control Bylaw. - (i) All dog registration fees have been paid for the past two years by due date. - (j) The dog/s is micro-chipped (excluding working dogs). - (k) Any information regarding the purchase of, death, sale or transfer of dogs to and from the applicant's property, including movement of any pups born on the premises, shall continue to be notified in writing to the Council within one month. - (I) Any change of residential address shall be notified in writing to the Council within one month. - (m) Any faecal matter (droppings) deposited by the applicant's dog(s) in any public place or on any land other than that occupied by the applicant will be removed appropriately and deposited in a suitable receptacle. - (n) The applicant understands that any breach of the Selected owner status conditions will lead to the immediate cancellation of their privileges under this Policy.
+The owner may appeal such a decision to Council within 7 days. - 3.1.2 All applications for permit will require a site assessment by a Council Animal control officer. - 3.1.3 Council Animal control staff reserves the right to make a property inspection when re-assessing any application for permit.

-3.2 Working Dogs
+3.2 Working dogs